jeffreythewang/streetrose/README.txt

 This is a final term project for CS174A for Fall Quarter, 2014 with Professor Friedman.

+HOW TO RUN THE GAME:
+1. Run a local server in the root directory (the one that contains this file, the README):
+`python -m SimpleHTTPServer 1337`

+2. Point the browser to `localhost:1337`.

+3. Navigate through the files to open `Code/game.html`

+4. Enjoy the game :^)

+TO PLAY:
+Accelerate or decelerate with W and S. Turn left or right with A or D. Click an ice cream flavor to win!

 Overview

 Our game is a racing simulation game based on real life events with one main objective: get to Sweet Rose Creamery, the premier ice cream shop of the WebGL world, before it closes.
 Our product features fifteen minutes of fast-paced racing action.
 The only enemy is time itself, that is, the player is racing against the clock.